benshope/PyOpenCL-Tutorial/README.md

 - 01 Introspection - Find out about your computer's OpenCL situation
 - 02 Array Sum - Use OpenCL To Add Two Large Random Arrays
+- 03 Array Sum - Use OpenCL To Add Two Large Random Array (with syntactic sugar)